vincent8880/BLOG/README.md

 # Blog

-> A personal Blog where users can subscribe, post and comment on articles posted.
+> A Blog where users can subscribe, post and comment on articles posted.

 ## Author

-> By **Sarah Marion**
+> By **Vincent Ododo**

 > -----------------------------------------------------------

 ## Description

-> This is a web application that allows various users to submit a short pitch.
-Users can also be able to view other pitches from different categories (Pick-up Lines, Interview Pitches, Product Pitches, Promotion Pitches), comment and vote.
-For a user to do any of that, they need to have registered.
+> This is a web application that allows writers  to post a blog and users to subscribe for post updates, read comments and comment on them.
 ## User Stories

 As a user I would like: